-- 16. 2 You must complete and submit an Internal Transfer Form to Registry no later than Friday of week 2.
+- 16. 2 Requests submitted to Registry after this time cannot be considered.
+On courses with year-long modules, transfers cannot be permitted after Friday of week 2 in Autumn Term.
+Transfer applications must be made by the end of the third week of teaching at the beginning of your academic year.
+This means that if successful you would transfer to the new course by the end of teaching week 4 of the beginning of your academic year.
 Requests submitted to Registry after this time cannot be considered.
-On courses with year-long modules, transfers cannot be permitted after Friday of week 2 in Autumn Term. - 16.
+On courses with year-long modules, transfers cannot be permitted after Friday of week 2 in Autumn Term Applications are made using the online form.
+The application will take into consideration any course specific requirements and will be reviewed by the Registry team in conjunction with the relevant Director(s) (Content), or nominated representative, and the outcome will confirm whether any credits achieved can be used as part of recognition of prior learning (RPL) or not.
+The Student Immigration & Compliance team will review the application and confirm if the request fulfils and meets the visa requirements.
+You will normally be informed of your transfer decision within five working days of form submission. - 16.
 3 Where students are transferring between courses, they automatically lose the right to resit or retake any outstanding modules.
 Credit cannot later be transferred. - 16.
 4 Where you choose to transfer internally to another course of study at Regent's University London, using credit achieved from a course or module(s) validated by the institution through the RPL scheme, the academic record and grades associated with the RPL credit will also be transferred. - 16.
 5 You will not be readmitted to the same course and will not normally be readmitted to another course leading to an award of the University if the following applies: - a.
 You have been withdrawn from your course by our relevant Assessment Board with an interim award because you had not fulfilled the requirements of a higher award. - b.
 Your studies were terminated on the grounds of academic failure of that course. - c.
 You were excluded from the University for any other reason.